 Photo of Minwoo Kim Minwoo Kim

-Minwoo Kim advises global corporations, industry associations, non-profit corporations, and governments on international trade policies, international law, and cross-border disputes.
+Minwoo Kim acts as counsel and advisor to states and corporate clients on international trade policy, public international law, and complex cross-border disputes.

-Minwoo Kim advises global corporations, industry associations, non-profit corporations, and governments on international trade policies, international law, and cross-border disputes.
+Minwoo Kim acts as counsel and advisor to states and corporate clients on international trade policy, public international law, and complex cross-border disputes.

-In his disputes practice, Minwoo has handled high-stakes commercial and treaty-based arbitrations.
-He has also represented sovereign states before the International Court of Justice and UNCLOS Annex VII tribunals.
-He is a Professorial Lecturer in Law at George Washington University School of Law (Arbitration).
+In his disputes practice, Minwoo has handled high-stakes commercial, investor-state, and state-to-state matters involving multinational parties, diverse industries, and a range of procedural regimes.
+He is a Professorial Lecturer in Law at George Washington University School of Law (Arbitration) and serves as an international arbitrator.

 Photo of Jay Smith Jay Smith